The Victor-Victrola Page

 Figure 3.
 The box is vibrating and causing molecules to compress and decompress in a chain reaction.
 These pressure changes move away from the box through space.
 If we were to stand a point "A", we would experience low pressure and high pressure waves move past us at the speed of sound.

 One common element to both sound and vibration is the concept of frequency.
 In vibration, frequency is defined as the number of times a vibrating structure moves back and forth during one second.
 It is commonly measured in units of Hertz.
-A frequency of 1 Hertz means that the object moves back and forth only once during one second.
+A frequency of 1 Hertz means that the object moves back and forth once during one second.
 A frequency of 1000 Hertz means that the object vibrates back and forth 1000 times per second.
-Subjectively, we hear lower frequencies as a lower pitch and higher frequency as higher pitch.
-In other words, bass notes are low frequencies and treble notes are high frequencies.
+Subjectively, we hear lower frequencies as a "bass" pitch and higher frequency as "treble" pitch.
 For sound waves, frequency relates to the duration (in fractions of a second) that it takes for the passing sound waves to go from low pressure to high pressure and back to low pressure again.
-If a local vibrating structure is the source of a sound we hear, its vibrational frequency is the same as the frequency we hear through the sound wave.
-If we were standing at Point A in Figure 3 (above), we have already stated that the sound waves travel past us at 944 feet per second.
+If a local vibrating structure is the source of a sound we hear, its vibrational frequency is the same as the frequency we hear through the resulting sound wave.
+If we were standing at Point A in Figure 3 (above), we have already stated that the sound waves travel past us at 1125 feet per second.
 If the structure is vibrating at low frequencies, the spacing between the compression and decompression parts of the sound wave would be much farther apart then it would be for high frequencies.
-To calculate the distance between the compression and decompression points in a soundwave (one-half wavelength) for any given frequency, the simple formula;
+To calculate the distance between the compression and decompression points in a soundwave (or one-half wavelength) for any given frequency, the simple formula;

 Thus, even though the sound wave (molecule-to-molecule impacts) moves past us at a fixed speed, the time it takes to go from low pressure to high pressure at a fixed point is dependent on the frequency of the source.
 This is because the distance (spacing) between the high and low pressure points varies as a function of frequency.
 Again, lower frequency sounds have more distance between the high and low pressure points in the sound wave.
 The number of pressure cycles that pass by the listener in one second is the frequency or pitch that we hear.

 Human hearing has a limited range of response; an "ideal" ear can hear from approximately 20 Hertz up to 20,000 Hertz, but in reality, most people over the age of 20 have a hearing response in the range of 20-14,000 Hertz, rapidly decreasing with age.
 As a reference, the fundamental tone of A above middle C on a piano is 440 Hertz.
 When struck, the piano string vibrates at that frequency, and excites the nearby air molecules, causing a pressure wave of 440 Hertz to be passed to the listener.
 A doubling of the frequency is an octave.
-Thus, the next A on the piano (above the A440) has a fundamental frequency of 880 Hertz, an octave above.
+Thus, the next A on the piano (above the A440) has a fundamental frequency of 880 Hertz, an octave higher.
+Move to the A below middle C, and you will measure 440/2, or 220 Hz.

-The vast majority of sounds that we encounter in everyday life are in the range of 80 to 5000 Hertz.
+The vast majority of sounds that we encounter in everyday life occur in the range of 50 to 5000 Hertz.
 This includes the fundamental tones of most musical instruments.
-Sounds below 80 Hertz may be heard in the lowest notes of pipe organs or in the rumble of distant thunder.
+Sounds below 50 Hertz may be heard in the lowest notes of pipe organs or in the rumble of distant thunder.
 Sounds above 5000 Hertz are heard as the "sizzle" in cymbals or in some of the high overtones of a violin.
 If you play an orchestral recording through a high quality stereo system with an equalizer, you can experiment with the frequency content of the recording.
-Cutting out frequencies above 12,000 Hertz or so tends to reduce the subtle presence of the orchestra more than it affects the sound quality of the instruments themselves.
+Cutting out frequencies above 12,000 Hertz tends to reduce the subtle presence of the orchestra more than it affects the sound quality of the instruments themselves.
 Even when you cut out frequencies above 5,000 Hertz, most of the audio content of the orchestra is still present, although with much less sparkle or "life".
+Audio recordings from the early years of the 20th Century usually have a frequency response range from approximately 100 Hz to 3,000 Hz, depending on the equipment that was originally used.
+This is one reason that old 78 RPM recordings sound "canned".
+Much of the frequency content that we are used to hearing in new recordings is lost in those old records.

 Another term that is common to both vibration and sound is the concept of amplitude.
 In vibration, amplitude refers to the maximum motion that a structure moves as it vibrates.
-Any motion can be defined in terms of displacement (inches), velocity (inches per second), or acceleration (g's).
+Vibration motion can be defined in terms of displacement (inches), velocity (inches per second), or acceleration (g's).
 Refer to Figure 4.
 In this example, this tuning fork is vibrating.
 If we could use a imaginary magnifying glass, we could see the tiny motion of one of the fork's tines as it vibrates back and forth.
 In this case, the fork tine is moving left from center a small distance "Y" and right from center the same distance "Y" as it vibrates.
-If we were to track the motion of one of the tines as we moved it through space, we would end up with a "sine wave" pattern, as shown in the example.
+If we were to track the motion of one of the tines as we moved it through space (or if we dragged it along a piece of paper), we would end up with a "sine wave" pattern, as shown in the example.
 The sine wave has a distinctive shape.
 It's maximum amplitude (or peak value) is "Y", the same amount as the tine moves as it vibrates.

 Figure 4.
 The tuning fork vibrates back and forth.
 If we were to view this motion through a magnifying glass as we moved the fork through space, a sine wave would be produced.
 This wave can be evaluated to determine its displacement, speed or acceleration.

 Once these simple parameters are measured, we can understand a great deal about the vibration of the tuning fork.
-For example, if we take the reciprocal of the period, we can determine the fork tine's frequency.
-In this example, the tine is vibrating at 100 Hertz.
+For example, if we take the reciprocal of the period, we can determine the fork's frequency.
+In this example, the fork is vibrating at 100 Hertz (or 1/.01).
 We already measured the amplitude of the displacement as being .002 inches.
-If we are interested, we can simply apply the equations shown at the bottom of the figure to calculate the tine's peak velocity (or speed) in inches per second as it vibrates.
+If we are interested, we can simply apply the equations shown at the bottom of the figure to calculate the fork's velocity (or speed) in inches per second as it vibrates.
 In this case, the tine vibrates at a peak speed of 1.26 inches per second.
-Alternatively, we could calculate its peak acceleration.
-The tine's peak acceleration is 2g's, twice the acceleration of gravity.
-Note from these equations, as the frequency rises, so does the velocity and acceleration; if the tine is vibrating back and forth more times in a second, its velocity has to increase accordingly.
+Alternatively, we could calculate its acceleration.
+The tine's peak acceleration as it vibrates is 2g's, twice the acceleration of gravity.
+Note from these equations, as the frequency rises, so does the velocity and acceleration; if the fork is vibrating back and forth more times in a second, its velocity has to increase accordingly.
 The important thing to bear in mind here is that any of these parameters (displacement, velocity or acceleration) can be used to describe vibration.
-Once we know the frequency of vibration and any one of these parameters, we can easily calculate the others using simple equations.
+Once we know the frequency of vibration and any one of these parameters, we can easily calculate the others using these simple equations.

 dB = 20 log10 (Sound Pressure measured in Pascals / .00002)

-Most sound and music that we hear does not consist of simple tones.
+Most sound and music that we hear does not consist of simple tones (e.g. a pure sine wave).
 When multiple frequencies are present at one time, the result is a complex waveform.
 The sine wave shown in Figure 3 is a simple 100 Hertz tone.
 If you could hear it, it would sound similar to the effect one hears when blowing across the mouth of a large jug.
+It's a rather boring sound.
 However, if one were to look at the waveform of a harp string plotted against time, it would look similar to the bottom plot in Figure 5.
 This is due to the presence of harmonics in the harp's vibrations.
 Musical instruments, human voices and most sounds in nature have high harmonic content.
-Harmonics are even multiples of a fundamental frequency, and give musical instruments their sound quality; it makes a flute sound like a flute and a trumpet sound like a trumpet.
-For example, if a piano plays an "A" at 440 Hertz, it will have some amount of second and fourth (as well as many other) harmonics.
+Harmonics are multiples of a fundamental frequency, and give musical instruments their unique sound quality; it makes a flute sound like a flute and a trumpet sound like a trumpet.
+For example, if a piano plays an "A" at 440 Hertz, it will have some harmonic content.
 That means that the piano will produce not only the 440 Hertz "A" tone, but also 880 Hertz (the second harmonic) and 1760 Hertz (the fourth harmonic) of that note.
-A trumpet playing the same "A" would have different harmonic content, and thus, while we hear an "A" coming from both instruments, but they sound different to the ear.
-When many instruments are playing at once, the waveforms can become infinitely complex, but they can always be broken down into many individual sine wave components for analysis.
+A trumpet playing the same "A" at 440 Hertz would have different harmonic content, and thus, while we still hear an "A" coming from both instruments, they sound very different to the ear.
+When many instruments are playing at once, the waveforms can become infinitely complex, but our ears are capable of discerning much of the harmonic content.
+Thus we can hear a piano playing in front of a large orchestra.
+No matter how complex the sound waves become, they can always be broken down into many individual sine wave components via modern computerized systems for detailed analysis.

 A simple example of a complex waveform is seen in Figure 5.
 The upper plot shows a simple sine wave with a period of 0.002 seconds, or 500 Hertz.
 The second plot is a sine wave that completes 3 complete cycles in the same 0.002 seconds, so its period is .002/3 or 0.00067 seconds.
 This equates to a frequency of 1500 Hertz (3 times higher than the first plot).
 Thus, the second plot is the third harmonic of the first plot.
 If these two curves were combined, the complex waveform on the bottom would result.